volodymyrhudyma/blog/content/blog/2020-12-24-a-neat-tool-to-quickly-run-your-javascript-code.md

 ---
-title: A Neat Tool To Quickly Run Your JavaScript Code
+title: A Nice Tool To Run Your JavaScript Code Fast
 tag:
   - JavaScript
 promote: false
 metaDescription: RunJS is a neat tool that allows you to quickly run your JavaScript/TypeScript code.
-It supports installing external dependencies, which is one of the key features for me.
+It supports installing external dependencies, which is one of the most important features for me.
 teaser: Since today is the day before Christmas.
-I thought I would share with you an awesome tool I've been actively using for the past year to quickly run my JavaScript code.
-Ofter I find myself in situation, where I need to experiment with a code found on the StackOverflow or...
+I thought I'd share with you a great tool I have been actively using for the past year to quickly run my JavaScript code.
+I often find myself in situations, where I need to experiment with some code I found on StackOverflow or somewhere...
 date: 2020-12-24T11:00:33.517Z
 ---
 Since today is the day before Christmas.
-I thought I would share with you an awesome tool I've been actively using for the past year to quickly run my JavaScript code.
+I thought I'd share with you a great tool I have been actively using for the past year to quickly run my JavaScript code.

-Ofter I find myself in situation, where I need to experiment with a code found on the StackOverflow or somewhere else.
+I often find myself in situations, where I need to experiment with some code I found on StackOverflow or somewhere else.

-Before using the tool I am talking about, I was searching for a website that allows to execute JavaScript code (*online JavaScript editor*) or, what is even worse, I was executing code in the browser's console.
+Before using the tool I am talking about, I was looking for a website that allows to run JavaScript code (*online JavaScript editor*), or worse, I was running the code in the browser's console.

-But what if I needed to install and use some external dependencies?
+But what if I had to install and use some external dependencies?

-I am not sure if all JavaScript code editors allow to do that (if any at all).
+I am not sure if all JavaScript code editors allow that (if at all).

-Now, after I installed RunJS, the things got much better.
+Well, after RunJS has been installed in my computer, things got much better.

 ## RunJS